lnus/hugo-blog/content/haskell_gloss_wsl.md

 ### aptitude (recommended)

-Installing cabal and ghc is very simple on Ubuntu, you can simply apt-get it!
+Installing cabal and ghc is very easy on Ubuntu, you can simply apt-get it!

 ```bash
 sudo apt-get install ghc cabal-install